zonemaster/zonemaster/README.md

 Ubuntu 14.04     | 5.18
 Ubuntu 16.04     | 5.22

-Zonemaster has been tested with the combination of OS and Perl version listed in the table above.
-Perl versions earlier than 5.14.2 are not supported.
+Zonemaster requieres Perl version 5.14.2 or higher.
+Zonemaster has been tested with the default version of Perl in the OSs as listed in the table above.

 ## Localization